This post is also available in: Italiano (Italian)

 There’s a place in Naples where it’s Christmas every day of the year.
 Via San Gregorio Armeno is in fact also known as “Christmas Alley”.
 This world famous street is definitely worth a visit, and not only if you want to shop for an Italian nativity set!

 When people visit Naples, the sunny seaside city in the south of Italy, there are a few stops that generally are automatically added to every itinerary.
 A day trip to Pompeii, or even an Amalfi Coast road trip, if they really want to feel the vibe of our beautiful region.
 Yet there’s an ancient part of Naples that not many people know about.
 And those who have heard of Via San Gregorio Armeno, have no idea where is it or how to go there.
+If travelers are already scared about the Old Town, they might skip it because they think Naples is a dangerous city.

 The good news is that you can definitely add it to your itinerary even if you are spending only one night in my city.
 If you read my one day self guided walking tour of Naples, know that “Christmas Alley” can be added to that one, or you can just plan a whole day just to discover the oldest part of Naples, stopping by a few museums and Churches.